Tiffany Mitchell (basketball): Overseas

 In her first WNBA off-season, Mitchell played for Nadezhda Orenburg of the Russian Women's Basketball Premier League during the 2016–17 season.

 Mitchell's next overseas stint came during the 2018–19 season.
 She started the season in Turkey with Mersin Büyükşehir Belediyespor, later joining OGM Ormanspor in December 2018.
 She left OGM Ormanspor in January 2019 and in March 2019 joined Elitzur Ramla from Israeli League.

 Mitchell returned to Elitzur Ramla for the 2019–20 and 2020–21 seasons and win championship.

 In December 2024 returned to Israeli League and joined to Hapoel Lev Jerusalem for the 2024–25 seasons.

+On February 28, 2026, Mitchell's former head coach during her time with the Gamecocks, Dawn Staley, announced that the college was working towards repatriating Mitchell from Israel as a result of the 2026 Iran War.

 Melbourne Boomers

 For the 2021–22 season, Mitchell moved to Australia to play for the Melbourne Boomers of the Women's National Basketball League (WNBL).
 The Boomers won the WNBL title in that season, Mitchell scoring 16 points in the deciding game against Perth.

 Galatasaray

 On 19 July 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

 On 30 November 2023, Galatasaray and Mitchell announced that they parted ways by mutual agreement.